NSB Di 8: History

 The NS 6400 was built through a cooperation between MaK and Brown, Boveri & Cie in Mannheim, with 120 units having been built between 1988 and 1992.
 It was again based on the DE 1002, which had been built in twenty-four copies for the Häfen und Güterverkehr Köln 1982 and 1993.
 Another variant of the DE 1002 and NS 6400 is the Eurotunnel Class 0001, built in 1991.
 The Di 8 was technically similar, although slightly larger and more powerful, than the Dutch and German variants.

 Delivery of both the Di 6 and 8 commenced in 1996.
 The first Di 8 was delivered on 8 June 1996 and the last on 10 June 1997.
 NSB hoped that the combined 32 locos would be sufficient to replace all the Di 3s.
 However, the Di 8s were at first put into use on freight trains in Eastern Norway, largely running on electrified lines and thus not replacing the Di 3.
 Unlike their larger counterparts, which were unsuitable for service and returned to the manufacturer, the Di 8 proved a sufficiently reliable to remain in operation.
 The Di 8s were gradually introduced on the Nordland Line and Meråker Line to replace the Di 3 on freight trains.
 The Di 8 operated in pairs, which proved to be an optimal power ratio and driving times on the Nordland Line.
 On the other hand, the locomotives had high operating costs, in part because of the twin configuration, and proved less reliable than NSB had hoped.

 No. 714 was plagued with operational problems because of errors in a generator.
 Delivered in January 1997, it was retired in late 2000 and started being used for parts from 2002.
-This makes it the among the shortest-serving locomotives in NSB's service.
+This makes it one of the shortest-serving locomotives in NSB's service.
 NSB's initial motivation for the smaller units was to haul conventional local freight trains and affiliated heavy-duty shunting.
 With the reorganization of the railways during the late 1990s and early 2000s, this job fell out of use, making the locomotives poorly suited for NSB's network.
 The locomotives passed to CargoNet in 2002, after the split of Norwegian State Railways (NSB) into passenger and freight companies.
 From the mid-2000s CargoNet started looking for a replacement for the Di 8 in the freight trains, especially for on the Nordland Line.
 The company decided to lease six EMD Class 66 units, which entered service in Norway in 2005.
 The Di 8 remained in service, but in other trains.